ANTEPENDIUM OR ALTAR FRONTAL; WITH REDEMPTORIST COAT OF ARMS. PLASTER OR STUCCO. 19TH-20TH CENTURIES.

 Reference: Z0165B

-Altar front or antipendio, coat of arms of the Congregation of the Most Holy Redeemer.
+Altar front or antipendium, shield of the Congregation of the Most Holy Redeemer.
 Plaster or stucco.
-XIX-XX centuries.
-Altar front made of plaster or stucco, which has a finish resembling stone, except for the central piece.
-This rectangular strip has a golden finish and a fine relief with leaves of a clear Gothic reminiscence, leaving a square with lobes on the inside in the center and vegetal details on the outside; this square shelters a polychrome shield.
-The shield used by the Congregation of the Most Holy Redeemer (Redemptorists) is a derivation of the seal of the same, defined in its statutes of 1764.
-On a blue background, there are three mountains, with the cross flanked by the spear and a sponge in a vara and the abbreviated names of Jesus (IS intertwined) and Mary (AM intertwined); on the Latin cross, an eye with luminous rays; on top of all these elements, an open crown.
-This Congregation was founded in 1732 by San Alfonso María de Ligorio in Scala (Italy), and approved by the Vatican in 1749.
-In Madrid, the construction of the Sanctuary of Perpetuo Socorro Parish in neo-Gothic style by the architect and Redemptorist brother was of great importance Gusttave Knockaert (with Neo-Gothic being the most common style in the Congregation during the second half of the 19th century, above all).
+19th-20th centuries.
+Altar frontal made of plaster or stucco, with a finish resembling stone, except for the central piece.
+This rectangular strip has a gold finish and a fine relief with leaves clearly reminiscent of Gothic, leaving a square in the centre with lobes on the inside and plant details on the outside; this square houses a polychrome shield.
+The coat of arms used by the Congregation of the Most Holy Redeemer (Redemptorists) is a derivation of its seal, defined in its statutes of 1764.
+On a blue background, there are three mountains, with the cross flanked by a lance and a sponge on a stick and the abbreviated names of Jesus (IS intertwined) and Mary (AM intertwined); above the Latin cross, an eye with luminous rays; above all these elements, an open crown.
+This Congregation was founded in 1732 by Saint Alphonsus Maria de Liguori in Scala (Italy), and approved by the Vatican in 1749.
+In Madrid, the construction of the Parish Sanctuary of Perpetual Help in neo-Gothic style by the architect and Redemptorist brother Gusttave Knockaert was of great importance (thus, Neo-Gothic being the most common style in the Congregation during the second half of the 19th century, above all).

 · Size: 120x5x59 cms.